nifyacorp/NIFYA-Master/testing-tools/test-results-summary.md

 1. The authentication service issues valid JWT tokens
 2. The backend API properly validates the token
-3. But the user record from the token doesn't exist in the database
+3. But the user record from the token doesn't exist in the database (confirmed by diagnostics endpoint)
 4. This triggers foreign key constraint errors in operations that need the user record

 ## Recommended Fix: User Synchronization